+After the Facility Study Report is published, the remaining process shall proceed according to Section 14 of this LGIP with the exception of the security required in item (b) of Section 14.4 (posting Readiness Milestone 5), which shall not apply.
+If the Interconnection Customer withdraws its Interconnection Request or if the Generating Facility otherwise does not reach Commercial Operation, the security is fully refundable once the final invoice for study costs and Withdrawal Penalty is settled.

+All LGIA negotiations shall be completed and the LGIA executed (or filed unexecuted) within sixty (60) Calendar Days of the tender of the draft LGIA or the Interconnection Request is deemed withdrawn unless extended by mutual agreement of Transmission Provider and Interconnection Customer.
+A change in the Commercial Operation Date shall not delay the construction of Transmission Provider’s Interconnection Facilities or Network Upgrades if such delay negatively affects lower or equal queued projects.
+The Withdrawal Penalty for Interconnection Customers participating in the Transitional Cluster Process and have executed an LGIA is listed in Section 7.2.6, and the collected amount shall be distributed to fund future Cluster Study costs pursuant to Section 4.7.1.2, unless the Transmission Provider determines consistent with Good Utility Practice that a Withdrawal Penalty should not be assigned pursuant to Section 4.7.1.
+If the Interconnection Customer withdraws its Interconnection Request or its Generating Facility or otherwise does not reach Commercial Operation, the deposit is fully refundable once the final invoice for study costs and Withdrawal Penalty is settled.

+7.2.6 Transitional Cluster Withdrawal Penalty

+The Withdrawal Penalty for Interconnection Customers electing to proceed to Phase 2 of the Transitional Cluster Study is equal to nine (9) times the Interconnection Request’s total study cost is imposed.

-Section .
-Interconnection Feasibility Study
+Section 8.
+Serial Interconnection Feasibility Study

+A Transmission Provider shall administer a Serial Interconnection Study Process under Section 8 (Feasibility Study), Section 9 (System Impact Study), and Section 11 (Facilities Study), unless and until the Transmission Provider has elected to transition to the Definitive Interconnection Study Process as described in Section 10.
+A Transmission Provider will provide notice on OASIS upon transitioning to the Definitive Interconnection Study Process pursuant to the process described in Section 7.

-.1 Interconnection Feasibility Study Agreement.
+8.1 Serial Interconnection Feasibility Study Agreement.

-Simultaneously with the acknowledgement of a valid Interconnection Request Transmission Provider shall provide to Interconnection Customer an Interconnection Feasibility Study Agreement in the form of Appendix 2.
+Where a Transmission Provider administers the Serial Interconnection Study Process, Transmission Provider shall provide to Interconnection Customer an Interconnection Feasibility Study Agreement in the form of Appendix 4 simultaneously with the acknowledgement of a valid Interconnection Request.
 The Interconnection Feasibility Study Agreement shall specify that Interconnection Customer is responsible for the actual cost of the Interconnection Feasibility Study.
 Within five (5) Business Days following the Scoping Meeting Interconnection Customer shall specify for inclusion in the attachment to the Interconnection Feasibility Study Agreement the Point(s) of Interconnection and any reasonable alternative Point(s) of Interconnection.
 Within five (5) Business Days following Transmission Provider's receipt of such designation, Transmission Provider shall tender to Interconnection Customer the Interconnection Feasibility Study Agreement signed by Transmission Provider, which includes a good faith estimate of the cost for completing the Interconnection Feasibility Study.
 Interconnection Customer shall execute and deliver to Transmission Provider the Interconnection Feasibility Study Agreement along with a $10,000 deposit no later than thirty (30) Calendar Days after its receipt.

-On or before the return of the executed Interconnection Feasibility Study Agreement to Transmission Provider, Interconnection Customer shall provide the technical data called for in Appendix 1, Attachment A.
+On or before the return of the executed Interconnection Feasibility Study Agreement to Transmission Provider, Interconnection Customer shall provide the technical data called for in Appendix 3, Attachment A.